TotallyRandomGus/personal_benchmark/README.md

 - Update the fields inside [webots.yml](../../edit/main/webots.yml):
   - file: put the relative path to your world file
   - maximum-duration: the maximum duration of an evaluation in seconds.
-Set it not large to avoid long evaluations of broken controllers.
+Set it not large to avoid long evaluations of broken controllers but not too short to have enough time to finish the task
   - metric: should be one of "percent", "time-speed", "time-duration" or "distance".
-It depends on how the perfomance is evaluated.
+It depends on how the perfomance is evaluated
   - dockerCompose: it is a special path used by the integrated IDE and GitHub actions to locate the default controller.
-Change "edit_me" to the name of your main controller.
+Change "edit_me" to the name of your main controller
 - Replace the files of the [preview folder](/preview) with an example animation of your benchmark (keep the same file names)

 ### README update